 Watch out Silicon Valley, the Atlanta tech community is on the rise.

-The metro, home to the fourth largest tech hub in the United States (Atlanta Tech Village), was recently ranked among America’s “Tech 25,” a list of 25 American regions deemed the best in tech by global real estate firm Cushman & Wakefield.
+The metro, home to the fourth largest tech hub in the United States (Atlanta Tech Village), was ranked among America’s “Tech 25” in June, a list of 25 American regions deemed the best in tech by global real estate firm Cushman & Wakefield.

 Researchers at the firm considered several factors to determine which cities would make up the Tech 25, including each metro’s institutions of higher learning, investment funding, well-qualified workforce, entrepreneurship and more.